 Herschel Victor (BCom'44), Chairman and CEO of Jack Victor Ltd., a men’s clothing manufacturer, makes a generous donation to renovate the lobby of the Bronfman Building.
 The lobby is named in his honour.

-On November 17, the Canadian Credit Management Foundation and Marcel Desautels donate $22 million to the Faculty.
-The gift is the largest single donation ever made to a business or management faculty in Canada.
+On November 17, the Canadian Credit Management Foundation and Dr. Marcel Desautels CM, O.Ont., LLD’07, donate $22 million to the Faculty.
+The gift allows our Faculty to invest in the MBA program curriculum, renovate facilities, enhance career services and hire new professors.
+It is the largest single donation ever made to a business or management faculty in Canada.
 The Faculty is named the Desautels Faculty of Management of McGill University.